 So why do companies doom their sales teams to repetitive manual tasks instead of letting them up their direct selling skills?

-Below is a sales automation implementation guide that should help businesses start their own automation journey towards streamlining sales workflows.
+Below is a sales automation implementation guide that should help businesses start their own sales automation journey towards streamlining sales workflows.

 The sales automation potential is so big that it leaves no sales stage unaddressed.
 All you need to do to get started on it is ask the right questions.

-Start your probing of automation opportunities by talking to your salespeople.
+Start your probing of sales automation opportunities by talking to your salespeople.
 Put together a complete list of their responsibilities and sort these by their weight in terms of time and effort.
 If you see that administrative tasks take up a lion share of sales reps’ time, it’s a good reason for rolling out an automation solution.

-However, simply identifying opportunities doesn’t mean you can dive into automation right away.
+However, simply identifying opportunities doesn’t mean you can dive into sales automation right away.
 First, you need to evaluate the readiness of both sales processes and people.
 For instance, to reap more benefits of automation, your sales teams will need to first eliminate the haphazard factor from their approach and gravitate towards standardization.
 Sales reps should also realize that automation means changes.
 It’s not about delegating a good share of their tasks to software and forgetting about them.
 It’s more like having a partner who they need to work shoulder by shoulder with in an effort to boost the overall performance.

 One more critical thing to consider is infrastructure.
 Automation means new technology.
 In this regard, you need to make sure you have or can provide enough human and instrumental resources to launch and support the project in the long run.

-Stakeholders might view automation as an extremely financially demanding project and try to stay away from it.
+Stakeholders might view sales automation as an extremely financially demanding project and try to stay away from it.
 In reality, you don’t have to adopt a high-end platform at once as you can automate at a slower pace, streamline processes one by one, and see how it’s going.

 Whatever approach you choose, these are the major expenditures to consider: